 8 people maximum. $3000 +GST for the day.

 Subject to vessel availability.

-Departing Port McNeill 7am daily (June 15 to October 10th) from North Island Marina.
+Departing Port McNeill 7am daily (June through October) from North Island Marina.
 Meet at MacKay Whale Watching at 6:45am, 1514 Broughton Blvd.
 Click here for directions.

 Included in the trip: